pblack/docs/content/getting-started/for-developers.md

 ---
-date: 2013-07-24
+date: '2013-07-24T00:00:00Z'
-description: "Introduction to Forestry for Developers"
+description: Introduction to Forestry for Developers
-draft: "true"
 related:
-  - title: "More on Backups"
+- title: More on Backups
-    url: /docs/deployment-and-management/backups
+  url: "/docs/deployment-and-management/backups"
-  - title: "More on Deployment"
+- title: More on Deployment
-    url: /docs/deployment-and-management/setting-up-deployment
+  url: "/docs/deployment-and-management/setting-up-deployment"
-tags: ""
+tags: ''
-title: "Forestry for Developers"
+title: Forestry for Developers
 menu:
-  getting-started:
+  getting-started: {}
+draft: true

 ---
 Forestry allows developers to build static sites using the technologies and tools they prefer, while still generating a fully-functioning CMS for their team.